franzbu/HAeating/README.md

 | **Gray** | "No" in `next_event` text | No future heating planned (Schedule **Off**) |
 | **Light Blue** | Else | Standby / Neutral |

 ---

+### Climate Entity

+Rather than using the pre-set climate device, this heating automation uses an input_number per room for setting the target temperature.
+Since thermostats still rely on HA's climate devices, each input_number is synced to its climate device and vice versa in case the target temperature is changed on, for example, the native thermostat app.
+This two-way sync has been done using HA's automation, an example can be seen [here](https://github.com/franzbu/HomeAssistantHeating/blob/main/HA/climate_sync_select_bedroom.yaml).

+---